zarr-developers/zarr-python/v3-roadmap-and-design.md

 ### Async API

 Zarr-Python is an IO library.
 As such, supporting concurrent action against the storage layer is critical to achieving acceptable performance.
 The Zarr-Python 2 was not designed with asynchronous computation in mind and as a result has struggled to effectively leverage the benefits of concurrency.
-At one point, `getitems` and `setitems` support was added to the Zarr store model but that is not leveraged throughout the API.
+At one point, `getitems` and `setitems` support was added to the Zarr store model but that is only used for operating on a set of chunks in a single variable.

 With Zarr-Python 3.0, we have the opportunity to revisit this design.
 The proposal here is as follows: